Python functions are explained with examples.

 Result = 12

-In the above example, the function can add two values.
-But what if, we want to add any number of values?
-Python allows passing a variable number of arguments.
+As shown in the example above, the function adds two arguments.
+But what if we wish to write a function that can add any number of values?
+Python allows you to pass a variable number of arguments in a function.

 def ADD(*args): #Start of function i =0; result = 0; while len(args) > i: result = result + args[i]; i+=1 print("Result = ", result); pass; #End of function ADD(4,8); ADD(4,8,13); ADD(4,8,5,8);